We are #WithMalala September 24 2015

 We are a proud supporter of the Malala Fund and this new documentary.

 In 2013, Hillberg & Berk partnered with the Malala Fund, empowering and educating women globally.
 Today, the organization has grown dramatically.

-Hillberg & Berk Foundation 's philanthropic efforts focus on empowering women.
+Hillberg & Berk's philanthropic efforts focus on empowering women.
 In 2013, we partnered with the Malala Fund.
 We were so inspired by the then 15-year-old woman, her strength, and her determination.
 Our partnership, established by Vital Voices Global Partnership on behalf of Malala Yousafzai and her family, reflects our efforts to see women empowered.
 In these two short years, this woman has achieved amazing things growing in influence and reach.

 Who Is Malala?

 Malala Yousafzai started blogging anonymously for the BBC when she was 11 years old an advocate for girls' education and the right of all children to go to school.
 At 15, her identity was discovered and she was shot in the head by Taliban insurgents.
 Although she was in critical condition, she survived and has arisen stronger - building an organisation that educates and empowers women globally.
 Now at 19 years of age she a Nobel Peace Prize Laureate and her work to ensure that young women get an education is making a global impact.

 "We work with partners all over the world helping to empower girls and amplify their voices; we invest in local education leaders and programmes; and we advocate for more resources for education and safe schools for every child."